donabrams/react-style-guide/readme.md

   }
 ```

-Note: Memoization is only practical with immutable objects and arrays.
-Immutability is recommended.
+Derived properties can/should be memoized with an important caveat: Memoization is only practical with immutable objects and arrays.
+Immutability is recommended in general.

 ## Credits